Jaladimanaswitha/WorkPortfoilo/README.md

 * Sprint 6: During Sprint 6....
 	My team continued to work the process of integration.
 During the integration we faced a few issues related to CSS and images.
 After dealing with these issues, we started to work on implementing a search bar for farmer search and later we moved to work on customer search bar.
+ * Sprint 7:During Sprint 7.....
+ 	My team continued to work the process of integration for profile editing.
+During the integration we faced a few issues where the information was working well in the backend but fetching the details to the frontend proved a little difficult.
+After working on these issues, the integration process was completed along with the task of adding to cart page.